Miranda Rylance ` B.A. Hons (Psych), MSW, RSW – Owner and Psychotherapist

 As a first-generation Black Woman, Dorraine is aware of various forms of systemic oppression that people from different social locations face and as such, feels that dismantling these forms of injustices through her work is crucial.
 In addition, Dorraine has a thorough working knowledge of oppression faced by peoples interacting with the child welfare system.

 Dorraine has experience running substance misuse group therapy sessions and has found that great healing occurs within a supportive peer environment alongside others who have shared similar life experiences.
-It is our hope at Willow Grove Counselling Center for Transformation to begin a substance misuse group in the near future so please contact myself or Miranda if this is of interest to you.
+It is our hope at Willow Grove Counselling Centre for Transformation to begin a substance misuse group in the near future so please contact myself or Miranda if this is of interest to you.

 Dorraine is a registered social worker in good standing with the Ontario College of Social Workers and Social Service Workers (OCSWSSW) and holds membership with the Ontario Association of Social Workers (OASW).